I can’t quite believe it’s less than a week till Christmas! Where does the time go?

 I know some people aren’t massive fans of the traditional Christmas dinner, but I just love turkey with all the trimmings and actually enjoy our Boxing Day breakfast of leftovers in omelette form almost as much as the big meal itself, which is a bit weird when you think about it as I wouldn’t normally have sprouts or stuffing with eggs.

-Sometimes foods that you wouldn’t necessarily place together actually taste really good.
-Sprouts and cranberry for example.
-It sounds a bit weird, but totally works!
+Sometimes, foods that you wouldn’t necessarily put together actually taste really good.
+Take sprouts and cranberry, for example.
+It sounds a bit weird, but it totally works!

 Christmas food combinations